FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 ### 3.7.1 User Interface

 ### *Server*
 The server have no a GUI, so the only thing you will se on the screen is which computer identify by the IP address is connect at the server.
+### *Client*
+The client user interface now is very easy to use.
+It's composed by 3 different text spaces (one for each the type of message), a column where you can see all the online user, and the button to do the logout.

 ### 3.7.2 Software Interface

 ### *Server*
 See User Interface
+### *Client*
+The client have no a server interface

 # 4 System Features